andrewpfunk/serverless-tutorial/README.md

 - In the same GitHub repo, click Add file > Create new file
 - Name the file netlify/functions/loadTodos/loadTodos.js

-  - This is the default location where Netlify will look for serverless functions
-  - To create subdirectories in GitHub you can simply type the full path in the name field
+This is the default location where Netlify will look for serverless functions.
+To create subdirectories in GitHub you can simply type the full path in the name field.

 - Paste the following contents

 ~~~